logiquebox/chapter-leads-hub/README.md

 - Requesting help, support, or materials from Open Source Community Africa.
 - Tracking and talking about the activities you are organizing.
 - Checking out the docs for chapter design assets, managing expenses, and sponsorship information.
-- Anything else a Chapter Lead needs to be successful.ssful.
+- Anything else a Chapter Lead needs to be successful.

 ## How it works: